R3d-Sky/unipac/README.md

 ## What should work
 Arch Linux, Ubuntu/Linux Mint, Debian, Gentoo and Fedora/RHEL/CentOS *should* work in theory, but again no tests were run.
+FreeBSD support is WIP.
+Not enabled in the script yet.

 ## Features
 - Automatically add -dev(el) on .deb and .rpm based distros when using option -d before package